 The choir includes a 14th-century screen which portrays the biblical Last Supper.
-A statue of the Virgin and Christ child as well as funereal monuments to religious figures are also found here.
+A statue of the Virgin and Christ child, as well as funeral monuments to religious figures, are also found here.

 Near the rear, Notre Dame's treasury includes precious objects, such as crosses and crowns, made of gold and other materials.

 Countless processions and historical moments took place inside the cathedral, including the crowning of Henry VI, Mary Stuart, and Emperor Napoleon I.